maxrossello/redmine_app_timesheets/README.md

 so a project context is not sufficient for this scope

-The Redmine Timesheet Application plugin implements a global application which includes an administrative part for enabling Orders and defining their visibility (edit own time only, view all times, edit all times) with per-Order granularity.
+The Redmine Timesheet Application plugin implements a global application which includes an administrative part for enabling Orders and defining their visibility (edit own timelogs only, view all timelogs, edit all timelogs) with per-Order granularity.

 It allows to define brand new Orders, but also to reuse data about time spent on issues.
-Orders can be created globally, in the administrative interface, or into projects.
+Orders can be created globally, in the administrative interface, or locally into projects.
 In the latter case, they are represented by
+Target Versions marked by a special custom field and project Managers can control the access to the Order using normal roles in the project (Version should be visible).
-Target Versions shared with other projects.
-Both types can then be enabled or disabled administratively.
+Both types of Order can then be enabled or disabled administratively.

-Sharing a Target Version won't disclose the existence of such a Version to people not belonging to the source project (except for admins) if a dedicated setting is configured.

 Timelogs can be reported against issues belonging to a Version for project management purposes, and to a different Order for accounting purposes (even though Versions can be used as Orders too).
 The timelog values will be proposed as the easy option for accounting into timesheets too.

 Order activities are disjoint from project activities too.
 The enumeration is the same, but the Order admin interface allows for a more granular configuration.
-A timelog can therefore be also reported with different Activities for PM and accounting purposes.
+A timelog can therefore be also reported with different Activities sets for PM and accounting purposes.

-Redmine's spent time statistics can split for Orders and Order Activities too, orthogonally to Versions and Activities.
+Redmine's spent time statistics can split for Orders and Order Activities as well, orthogonally to Versions and Activities.

-Global Orders are stored into a dedicated administrative project that does not need to be visible to users filling data into the timesheet, nor any module except Time Tracking needs to be enabled on it.
+Global Orders are stored into a special administrative project that does not need to be visible to users filling data into the timesheet, nor any module except Time Tracking needs to be enabled on it.

+For backward compatibility reasons, a setting is available that allows to prevent disclosing the existence of shared Target Versions to people not belonging to its source project (except for admins).
+This exists because up to version 1.3.x Target Versions needed to be shared up to the special hidden backend project in order to be recognized as Orders.
+This feature may be split in a separate plugin in the future.

 ## Changelog

+### 1.4

+Local Orders no not need to be shared with other projects any more.
+They are recognized as Orders through a special custom field that appears in the Version create/edit view.

+Project Managers can autonomously make a Version become or not a local Order through the mentioned custom field, and can re-enable an administratively disabled local Order by re-saving the Version.
+If a local Order having timesheet timelogs attached is saved as not being an Order, it is just disabled instead and continues to appear in the Orders management global view as an Order.

+Users having administrative or edit permissions over an Order can edit other user's timelogs even if the latter is not granted access to the Order any more.
+In such a situation, time entry cells are colored in light cyan, showing that they would be readonly for the targeted user.

+Fixed some bugs in rendering readonly timelogs.

 ### 1.3